mzyl/bookbytes2.0/README.md

 - Should we see if struct construction can be done using go routines?
   - Go routines don't seem to work with how I have the builder formated
 - Eventually would like to have accounts to save the reader's place

+### Ordered Plan
+- [ ] Set up server to download full library
+- [ ] Explore ideas for segmenting chapters and other print section formats
+- [ ] Host locally from server
+- [ ] Reimplement so each connection to site gets a different session
+- [ ] Add feedback solution
+- [ ] Finalize web interface
+- [ ] Replicate local server on digitalocean or similar
+- [ ] Link to domain name
+- [ ] Release and look for feedback